OpenDSA/OpenDSA-DevStack/README.md

 ## Keep OpenDSA-LTI up to date:

-During development of OpenDSA-LTI, other developers might add new gems to the project or add new migrations etc. To keep you local version up to date with the latest version do the following:
+During development of OpenDSA-LTI, other developers might add new gems to the project or add new migrations etc. To keep your local version up to date with the latest version do the following:

 1. Open a new terminal
 2. `$ cd OpenDSA-DevStack`